-- Resident investment and neighborhood stability, - Beautification and greening of the neighborhood, - Resident safety, wellness and vitality, - Cultural amenities and a sense of place, and - Commerce that brings goods, services and jobs into the neighborhood.
+Resident investment and neighborhood stability, Beautification and greening of the neighborhood, Resident safety, wellness and vitality, Cultural amenities and a sense of place, and Commerce that brings goods, services and jobs into the neighborhood.

-This plan is the underlying foundation of all of the work that EPNI is engaged in:
+This plan is the underlying foundation of all of the work that EPNI is engaged in and we Anticipate that 50-60% of time will be spent on housing development work:

-- From our recently completed Elliot Park Housing Inventory we will be working with our neighborhood partners to create Housing Development Guidelines to aid in future decisions about the types of housing needed and the best locations for housing. - The Downtown Council has published their 2025 Initiative including their

-- aggressive goal to double housing in downtown in the next fifteen years.
-Because Elliot Park includes many opportune development sites we are serving on their Development Committee to increase relationships and to encourage collaborative housing development opportunities. - CPED has engaged EPNI to serve in an advisory capacity on a Parking Lot Study to determine development barriers in Downtown East and Elliot Park.
-Just underway now it will result in the creation of informed strategies for the City to employ that can ultimately spur development. - With the pending development of a new Vikings stadium EPNI has become increasingly involved and serves on the City Stadium Implementation Committee (CSIC) as well as the Stadium Planning Subcommittee and the Stakeholder Experience Subcommittee.
+- Our recently completed Housing Development Guidelines (based on the collaborative 2011 CURA project developing the Elliot Park Housing Inventory) will guide our neighborhood partners in future decisions about the types of housing needed and the best locations for that housing. - The Downtown Council published their 2025 Initiative with an aggressive goal to double housing in downtown in the next fifteen years.
+Because Elliot Park includes many opportune development sites we are serving on their Development Committee to increase relationships and to encourage collaborative housing development opportunities. - CPED engaged EPNI to serve in an advisory capacity on a Parking Lot Study to determine development barriers in the Downtown East and Elliot Park neighborhoods.
+This recently completed study now moves into the next stage for the City to employ strategies that can ultimately spur development.
+EPNI will serve on that advisory committee as well. - With the development of a new Vikings stadium EPNI has been increasingly involved, first serving on the year-long City Stadium Implementation Committee (CSIC), as well as the Stadium Planning and the Stakeholder Experience Subcommittees, and now preparing to serve on the CPED Public Realm Committee.
 This work allows EPNI to advance years of dedicated vision and neighborhood planning and to be a champion for smart urban development and increased housing opportunities in the district.
-With support from the McKnight Foundation, and in agreement with CPED, EPNI has also contracted with consultant Peter Brown to facilitate the work of the CSIC.
-This partnership is a continuation of a long relationship with both CPED and The McKnight Foundation. - The BLUH Committee addresses all questions regarding housing development and works to inform the community about pending issues, providing forums for community education and discussion.
-The Livability Task Force addresses housing issues as they relate to concerns about existing property issues and crime and safety. - Unused funds.
+With support from the McKnight Foundation, and in agreement with CPED, EPNI also contracted with consultant Peter Brown to facilitate the work of the CSIC.
+That work has just been completed and will help to guide and influence the work of the Public Realm Committee as well as the upcoming City tailgating task force.

+- The BLUH Committee addresses all questions regarding housing development and works to inform the community about pending issues, providing forums for community education and discussion.
+The Livability Task Force addresses housing issues as they relate to concerns about existing property issues and crime and safety. - 7.
+Unused funds.
 Organizations should discuss how they plan to use unused funds from the previous cycle for community engagement or implementation of neighborhood priorities.